Government of Indonesia: History

-Liberal democracy era
+Liberal democracy phase

 An era of Liberal Democracy (Demokrasi Liberal) in Indonesia began on August 17, 1950, following the dissolution of the federal United States of Indonesia less than a year after its formation, and ended with the imposition of martial law and President Sukarno's decree regarding the introduction of Guided Democracy on July 5, 1959.
 It saw a number of important events, including the 1955 Bandung Conference, Indonesia's first general and Constitutional Assembly elections, and an extended period of political instability, with no cabinet lasting as long as two years.

 Guided Democracy era

 Guided Democracy (Demokrasi Terpimpin) was the political system in place in Indonesia from 1959 until the New Order began in 1966.
 It was the brainchild of President Sukarno, and was an attempt to bring about political stability.
 Sukarno believed that Western-style democracy was inappropriate for Indonesia's situation.
 Instead, he sought a system based on the traditional village system of discussion and consensus, which occurred under the guidance of village elders.